mastodon/fediverse_auxiliary_service_provider_specifications/discovery/trends/v0.1/trends.md

   server uses several FASP to query for trends that all run the same software, it MUST be possible to merge results according to rank to get the correct order.
-* `distribution`: An object with one key per hour requested.
-The keys are consecutive integers each representing one hour.
-The first hour requested in chronological order is represented by the number `1`.
-The value of each key is an integer between 0 and 100 representing how much this result was trending in that hour.
+* `distribution`: An array with one entry per hour requested in chronological order.
+The entries are integer values between 0 and 100 representing how much this result was trending in that hour.
 This information can optionally be used by fediverse servers to display small diagrams ("sparklines") or arrows marking upward and downward trajectories.

 ### Requesting Trending Content